samisalkosuo/nodejs-sample/README.md

 - Metrics label naming: https://prometheus.io/docs/practices/naming/
 - Metrics data format: https://prometheus.io/docs/instrumenting/exposition_formats/
-- See [app.js](app.js) /metrics endpoint is an example of custom metrics.
+- See [app.js](app.js) /metrics endpoint as an example of custom metrics.
 - Metrics service must be added.
 See metrics-service of the application, [service.yaml](jenkins/helm/nodejs-sample/templates/service.yaml)

 ### Using custom metrics

 After application is deployed and if it has metrics service, ICP includes application metrics endpoint to Prometheus as a target.

-All Prometheus targets are shown in the Prometheus UI: https://<ICP_MASTER_IP>:8443/prometheus/targets.
+All Prometheus targets are shown in the Prometheus UI: "https://<ICP_MASTER_IP>:8443/prometheus/targets".

-Grafana is used as monitoring UI: https://<ICP_MASTER_IP>:8443/grafana/.
+Grafana is used as monitoring UI: "https://<ICP_MASTER_IP>:8443/grafana/".

 Steps to create custom dashboard to show application custom metrics: